RomanKue/docs-example/docs/app-dev-handbook/configuration.md

           value: crypt.v1[atAkljasdjs/0==]
 ```

-In order to develop locally, you may need the service token.
-To export the service token stored in GitHub, you can run
+In order to develop locally, you may need the service account token.
+To export the service account token stored in GitHub, you can run
 manually the `store-secrets` workflow.

 There is currently no convenient way to encrypt information from the developer perspective.
 Contact the UNITY team if